IntersectMBO/plutus/plutus-benchmark/README.md

 The directory `nofib/test` contains some tests for the nofib examples which compare the result of evaluating the benchmarks as Haskell programs and as Plutus Core programs.
-Run these with `cabal test plutus-benchmark` or `cabal test plutus-benchmark`.
+Run these with `cabal test plutus-benchmark`.